 What is the difference between ticket permissions set at the organization level and the user level?

 There are organization access settings in the user profile and in the organization itself.
-These permissions are separate to allow for more specific control over how visible an organization's tickets are, as well as how individual users are able to see tickets.
-If the settings are in conflict, the more permissive setting overrides the less permissive setting.
+These permissions are separate to allow for more specific control over how visible an organization's tickets are, and how individual users can access tickets.
+If the settings conflict, the more permissive setting overrides the less permissive setting.